 Norwegian jams – hardly novel I know but honestly, the Norwegian stuff surpasses anything we have in the UK.
 Bringebær (raspberry), jordbær (strawberry) and tyttebær (lingonberry) are all superior.
 Fortunately, I’ve still got a good selection in my fridge which I received from my partner’s parents for Christmas; or

-Brunost – literally, brown cheese (which burns very well – BBC link).
+Brunost – literally, brown cheese.
 Boiling caramelises sugars in the cheese and gives it a brown and sweet taste.
-If you don’t like it at first, add jam.
+If you don't like it at first, add jam.

 And, if you're fond of a tipple, try: